m-sharpe/wicked-problems/README.md

 ![](ghana2019.png)

 The above plot and chart demonstrate the population density in Ghana within its regional boundaries.
 The highest densities are within the Ashanti region and Greater Accra -- the historical/cultural center and modern trading hub.
 In general, there is a higher density towards the southern part of the country as this is where Ghana borders the ocean.
-In the north lies the Saharah desert, a difficult terrain to live in.
+In the north lies the Saharah desert, a less habitable and more formidable climate to live in.